-Iliac crest autograft is currently the gold standard material for spinal fusion.
-However, its use is limited by additional operative time, increased blood loss, and morbidity.
+While Iliac crest autograft remains the gold standard for spinal fusion, it is limited by operative time, blood loss, and morbidity.
 Recently, a synthetic osteoconductive bone graft material composed of bioactive glass has been described, with high effectiveness in animal models.
 Its ability to achieve spinal fusion in humans has never been reported.
 The aim of this study was to compare bioactive glass and iliac crest autograft as bone substitutes in the treatment of thoracic adolescent idiopathic scoliosis (AIS).